ankschoubey/blog/src/content/post/philosophy/core-values/truth/developing observability/v1-quantified-self.md

 ---
 comments: true
-description: Why do you need to have personal metrics?
+excerpt: Why do you need to have personal metrics?
 And how can they help you make informed decisions and stay on the path?
 tags:
  - non-technical
  - systems
 publishDate: 2022-12-04T20:52:08.052481
 last-modified-purpose:
-permalink: /v1/quantified-self
+slug: /v1/quantified-self
 title: Developing better self-awareness with QuantifiedSelf - Observability for personal life.
 toc: false
 ---